 we’ve only come up with two chores that if done, we’ll pay him and they are, if he makes his bed in the morning i pay him 25 cents. if he unloads the cutlery basket from the dishwasher i pay him 25 cents. i have offered to pay him more for bigger special, projects like outside jobs in the warmer months. he seems pretty keen. we’ll see how much those chores will earn him when the day comes.

-i really want him to learn what it feels like to earn money, save money, spend money and how all of those habits are so closely interconnected. our north american, first world society has a very illogical, irresponsible relationship with money. we are private about it when i think we should be open, we spend it as though it grows on trees and we are ignorant about the big picture of our financial lives. so maybe, just maybe by starting early with small amounts and little responsibility, he will learn to connect all those financial dots in his life.
+i really want him to learn what it feels like to earn money, save money, spend money and how all of those habits are so closely interconnected. when he gets older, I’ll show him websites like Stocktrades and show him how he can make money from that, but for now I’ll just keep it to chores! our north american, first world society has a very illogical, irresponsible relationship with money. we are private about it when i think we should be open, we spend it as though it grows on trees and we are ignorant about the big picture of our financial lives. so maybe, just maybe by starting early with small amounts and little responsibility, he will learn to connect all those financial dots in his life.